(EUROPE: 1001 to 1212 – continued)

 On October 13, 1066, with 5,000 Norman knights, William landed in England, near Hastings, on the shore of the English Channel, to press his claim to the throne of England.
 Troops under King Harold arrived exhausted, having just fought the Battle of Stamford Bridge, near York, against an invasion and challenge by Norwegians and King Harold's brother Tostig Godwinson.
 At Hastings, William's army defeated Harold's army, and King Harold was killed by an arrow, leaving William as the most powerful force in England.

 The Normans were amazed by the wealth of England, William describing England as more wealthy than Gaul.
 William found local government administration to his liking, and he maintained the Anglo-Saxon judicial system.
 He also found serfdom – peasants working the lord's land and paying dues to the lord for use of his land.
 And William found slavery rampant.
-He allowed domestic slavery to continue, but he banned the sale of slaves for shipment overseas, with about nine percent of England's population remaining in slavery.
-What William had no interest in was Anglo-Saxon art, which he and his fellow Normans treated with contempt and much of which they destroyed.
+He allowed domestic slavery to continue about nine percent of England's population remaining in slavery, but he banned the sale of slaves for shipment overseas.

-William introduced England to the exchange of land for military service – the institution of feudalism.
+William introduced England to an exchange of land for military service.
 He divided England's lands into 180 parcels, each of which was put under the supervision of an overlord who, in turn, rented out lands to Norman warrior-barons.
 England's Anglo-Saxon aristocracy was replaced by these Norman barons.
-The nobles who had not died at Hastings were deposed from their lands and turned into serfs.
+The now deposed Anglo-Saxon nobles who had not died at Hastings were turned into serfs.
 Clergy from Gaul replaced Anglo-Saxon bishops and abbots.
-The Normans erected castles around England as defensive power bases from which to extend control over the English.
-French words became a part of the English language, and Anglo-Saxon became a peasant dialect.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.